aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 The manual for the `gh` cli is located at [Github cli manual](https://cli.github.com/manual).

-Macs come with a preinstalled version of the Git client.
+Macs come with a preinstalled version of the Git client as part of the XCode development tools.
 If you don't want to use your native MacOS git client you can install git using brew as well:

 ```bash
 brew install git
 git --version
 ```

-By default the `gh` client and the remote Github `git` repository to communicate using the http protocol.
+By default the `gh` client and the remote Github `git` repository are configured to communicate using the HTTP protocol.

 I like to configure the `gh` client and the Github repository to use the SSH protocol: